RCM2

 Who should use RCM2.5 and why?

-Rescan Confocal MicroscopeWorking Principle
+Rescan Confocal Microscopy Principle Diagram

 To fully understand the principle of rescanning, resolution improvement and the optical layout of the RCM, please watch the video below that explains the components and the light path of the RCM (animation credits to StudioFlip).
 Additional technical details and test images can be found in De Luca et al (2013).